Marital Separation in Minnesota

-If you cannot make up your minds as to whether you should divorce or separate, but, the idea of living together is impossible, then being legally separated is your best bet.
+If you cannot make up your minds as to whether you should divorce or separate, but the idea of living together is impossible, then being legally separated may be your best bet.

-The separation is the smartest move also as it determines the valuation date and, it protects your inherited property too.
+The separation may be the smartest move also as it determines the valuation date and it protects your inherited property too.

-Well, these two processes are lengthy and in most cases, or when you are considering leaving your spouse, divorce is recommended.
+These two processes are lengthy and in most cases, when you are considering leaving your spouse, divorce is recommended.
 But then, this is entirely personal especially with kids involved.
 Both cases will address child custody and support, the division of property, alimony, health insurance, and the division of real property.

 Whether you live in Minneapolis, St. Paul, Rochester, Duluth, Bloomington, Brooklyn Park, Plymouth, Maple Grove, Woodbury, St. Cloud or any other city of Minnesota, you can use our legal forms easily.